3 min read

 Google and Facebook control almost all the world’s online advertising revenue.
 To get around this, news organisations and other online media use paywalls and subscriptions.

 It makes perfect sense when there’s precious little advertising revenue to pay wages and other bills.
 Producing media costs money.
+Publishers learned that calling them subscriptions rather than paywalls helped, but the fundamental problem remained.

 As Tom Foremski explains at ZDNet, this creates a new digital divide.